ohm-vishwa/Cpp_Project/README.md

 I just try to make intractive,
 In this program, I use most of the function of <windows.h> file to produce text color.

-I am using any OOPs Concept it is just only with Functions.
+I am not using any OOPs Concept it is just only with Functions.

 I Hope you will enjoy my small piece of code.